Susquehanna University COVID-19 Monitoring and Tracking Protocols

 Scheduled Individual Testing

-Each week, all students will be scheduled to be tested twice a week with a nasal swab test.
-Faculty and staff will be scheduled to be tested bi-weekly througout the spring semester.
+Each week, all students, who are unvaccinated or not fully vaccinated, will be scheduled to be tested twice a week with a nasal swab test.
+Faculty and staff, who are unvaccinated or not fully vaccinated, will be scheduled to be tested bi-weekly througout the spring semester.

 Lastly, students experiencing any COVID-like symptoms are tested using a PCR test from Geisinger and immediately quarantined.
 If the student reports symptoms during times that the Student Health Center is closed, they will be evaluated by the Nurse Advice Line, quarantined, and tested by the Student Health Center at the earliest time possible.